ahmedssp/Amoazon_Tch_T/README.md

-# Amoazon_Tch_T
+# Amazon_Tech_T

-.
-Create 3 Tests for each Senario using Selenium  webdriver and assersion TestNg
+## Create 3 Tests for each Scenario using Selenium WebDriver and TestNG assertions

-1-Scenario 1 (Verify that user cannot log in with valid but not registered email)
+### Scenario 1: Verify that a user cannot log in with a valid but unregistered email

--2- Scenario 2 (Verify that Items are added to cart correctly)
+### Scenario 2: Verify that items are added to the cart correctly

-   we are follow steps of user and consider the following:
+We follow the steps of the user and consider the following:

-       -A- some products have one Item so we add only the available one item to avoide Assertion Faild -B- New offers come with product so we reject it -c- for Prime Day Deal we can not add product to cart so we make test pass anay way -3- for senario 3 we run test without loging and roun for loop to loop the senario for each case
+- **A**: Some products have only one item available, so we add only the available item to avoid assertion failures.
+- **B**: New offers come with products, so we reject them.
+- **C**: For Prime Day deals, we cannot add the product to the cart, so we make the test pass anyway.

+### Scenario 3: Run the test without logging in and loop the scenario for each case

+### Additional Notes

--4- We are using ExtentReports and have log files for all screenshots and for only failed test screenshots with log for all test steps.
+- We are using ExtentReports and have log files for all screenshots, and for failed test screenshots only, with logs for all test steps.